-At the Phoenix Recovery and Counseling Centers, we offer addiction recovery services and specifically treat those suffering from heroin addiction.
+At The Phoenix Recovery Center, we offer addiction recovery services and specifically treat those suffering from heroin addiction.
 Our services include Residential Treatment, PHP Day program, Intensive Outpatient program and general outpatient program.
 Click on each service to learn more about what they entail and how they can help you on a path towards recovery.

 Phoenix Recovery Experience

 Patients and families who engage in The Phoenix recovery experience through our continuum of care, learn and develop both recovery and disease management skills.
 Moreover, patients and family members begin to identify, define, and achieve stability in their pursuit of a meaningful life.
 As a result, self-confidence embodies the emotional and cognitive condition of our patients and family members.
 Patients and their family members enjoy relationships that begin to be healed.
 They also celebrate the fact that dreams are being redefined through realistic applied behaviors that are motivated by meaning pursuits supported by recovery based support systems.

 We are excited to answer any questions and support you in your healing process and reclaiming the life you desire

 In addition, the staff at The Phoenix Recovery Center is passionate about total behavioral health in overcoming addiction.
 They deeply care about each person who they work with.
 Often our alumni comment on the profound impact of our staff members in encouraging them on their path to living a fulfilling life.
 Those who come to The Phoenix Recovery Center can realize a rebirth of their own dreams as they achieve their own sobriety and much, much more.
 And that makes all the difference.